-If you’re lucky enough to have a big annual budget for boat ownership, then finding a convenient place to keep your boat should pose no problems – there are plenty of high profile marinas that will be happy to take your money, in exchange for a high level of service.
-But what if you don’t have the kind of budget for a full service marina?
+If you’re lucky enough to have a big annual budget for boat ownership, then finding a convenient place to keep your boat should pose no problems.
+Plenty of high-profile marinas will be happy to take your money in exchange for a high level of service.
+But what if you don’t have the kind of budget for a full-service marina?

-Unfortunately, many mooring providers still have a scant online presence, if any at all, thanks to a consistent demand for their services.
-Nevertheless, there are a number of places to look that apply pretty much anywhere.
+Unfortunately, many mooring providers still have a scant online presence, if any, thanks to a consistent demand for their services.
+Nevertheless, plenty of hidden gems around the country might offer a convenient and affordable alternative.

 Harbour authorities

-It’s important to recognise that in the most popular locations there may be specific restrictions on residency (ie. you have to live within a certain radius of the harbour) or a long waiting list, although by and large the latter are shorter than a decade ago, reflecting a decline in boat ownership in the UK since the economic crunch of 2008.
+It’s important to recognise that there may be specific restrictions on residency (i.e., you have to live within a certain radius of the harbour) or a long waiting list in the most popular locations, such as the Solent, Cornwall, and some parts of the East Coast.
+Since 2020 and the global pandemic, there has been a substantial rise in boat ownership in the UK as individuals seek out ways to get outdoors and escape crowded towns/cities, with boating offering the perfect solution.

 Mid-river pontoons will vary in cost depending on how far from the nearest dinghy launching point they are.